-Renewable Portfolio Standard: A law which requires a certain portion of the electricity served by investor--owned utilities in a state comes from renewable generation.
+Renewable Portfolio Standard: A law which requires a certain portion of the electricity served by investor-owned utilities in a state comes from renewable generation.

-Small DG: A distributed generation system less than or equal to 10 kW in size.25 kW in size.
+Small DG: A distributed generation system less than or equal to 25 kW in size.
 Prior to the December 14, 2021 reopening, Small DG projects needed to be less than or equal to 10 kW in size.